 - 1 tablespoon paprika (Spanish sweet)

-- Turn burner on high until the water comes to a boil.
+Turn the burner on high until the water comes to a boil.
 Boil for 1 minute and then turn off the burner.